 HASH GENERATOR

 Everything runs locally in your browser.
-Your data never leaves your device - no uploads, no servers, no tracking.
+Your data never leaves your device - no uploads, no servers, no data transmission.

 All processing happens directly on your machine using JavaScript.
-Close the tab and everything is gone.
-We literally never see your data.
+Close the tab and all input data is gone.

 Hash analytics